EvgeniyaGorobets/PGxVision/README.md

 The gene set analysis in this package is broken down into four steps:

-1.  *queryGene*: Given a gene ID, find all gene sets that contain that gene.
+1.  *getGeneSets*: Given an ENSEMBL gene ID, find all gene sets that contain that gene and return information about those gene sets.
     Users can examine different types of gene sets, such as those based on biological pathways, cellular components, molecular function, etc.
-2.  *expandGeneSets*: Using the gene set IDs retrieved in *queryGene*, get all other genes in those gene sets.
+2.  *expandGeneSets*: Using the gene set IDs retrieved in *getGeneSets*, get all other genes in those gene sets.
 3.  *computeGeneSetSimilarity*: Using the fully expanded gene sets from *expandGeneSets*, compute the overlap between the gene sets.
 All